Master Your Posture & Stop Back Pain with Neutral Spine

 The lumbar spine should have a slight inward curve.

-This natural "S-shaped" spine alignment is considered the optimal posture, allowing the spine to function most efficiently and absorb forces evenly.
+This natural "S-shaped" spine alignment is considered optimal, allowing the spine to function most efficiently and absorb forces evenly.

 A neutral spine is a term used to describe the natural alignment and position of the spine.